Owlfroggy/terracotta-docs/docs/getting_started/plot_setup.md

 ??? info "All `launch.json` parameter explanations"
     - `folder`: The folder to compile.
 Pretty self-explanatory.
-    - `exportMode`: Can be either `"sendToCodeClient"` or `"saveToFiles"`
+    - `exportMode`: Can be either `"sendToCodeClient"` or `"saveToFiles"`.
-        - `"sendToCodeClient"`: When running, automatically place compiled templates via CodeClient
+        - `"sendToCodeClient"`: When running, automatically place compiled templates via CodeClient.
         - `"saveToFiles"`: (CURRENTLY UNIMPLEMENTED!)
-When running, save all compiled templates to files
+When running, save all compiled templates to files.
     - `autoSwitchToDev`: If in play or build mode upon compiling, automatically enter dev mode.
 If left disabled, trying to compile while in build or play mode will fail.
 Only applies if `exportMode` is `"sendToCodeClient"`.
     - `autoSwitchToPlay`: Automatically enter play mode after all compiled templates have been placed.
     - `plotSize`: Used by the codeline splitter to know what length templates should be limited to.
 If you want to "disable" the codeline splitter, just set this to a very high number.